particle-iot/docs/src/content/getting-started/machine-learning/machine-learning.md

 ![Doorbell SMS](/assets/images/edge-kit/doorbell.jpeg)

 The doorbell detector works by training a model to detect the sound of your doorbell.
-The Photon 2 runs a classifier to detect this sound and when detected, publishes as Particle event, which triggers a Webhook, which goes to a Twilio service to generate a SMS message.
+The Particle device runs a classifier to detect this sound and when detected, publishes as Particle event, which triggers a Webhook, which goes to a Twilio service to generate a SMS message.

 The sound processing is done entirely on-device and no ambient audio is uploaded to the Internet and cannot be saved locally.